amyoun01/paleofire_modeling_analysis/README.md

 Dryad Digital Repository doi: https://doi.org/10.5061/dryad.82vs647

 ---
 These scripts were originally published with the associated datasets on the Dryad Data Repository and this work is licensed under a CC0 1.0 Universal (CC0 1.0) Public Domain Dedication license.
-Please cite both the published paper in the GEB paper and the Dryad Repository when using or referencing the data and code used to complete this work.
+Please cite both the published Glob Ecol Biogeogr paper and the Dryad Repository when using or referencing the data and code used to complete this work:

 * Paper citation: Young, A.M., P.E.
 Higuera, J.T.
 Abatzoglou, P.E.
 Duffy, and F.S.
 Hu.
 (2019).
 Consequences of climatic thresholds for projecting fire activity and ecological change.
 Global Ecology and Biogeography. doi, https://doi.org/10.1111/geb.12872
 * Dataset citation: Young, Adam M. et al. (2019), Data from: Consequences of climatic thresholds for projecting fire activity and ecological change, Dryad, Dataset, https://doi.org/10.5061/dryad.82vs647